Hospice & Palliative Care in Gaston County

 Frequently Asked Questions

-• How does advanced care planning support family members and caregivers?
+• How does advance care planning support family members and caregivers?

-How does advanced care planning support family members and caregivers?
+How does advance care planning support family members and caregivers?

-Advanced care planning offers education, counseling, and support services for family members and caregivers to help them manage the challenges of caring for a loved one with advanced heart disease.
+Advance care planning offers education, counseling, and support services to help family members and caregivers manage the challenges of caring for a loved one with a serious illness.
+Our team provides guidance and resources to support both patients and their families throughout their journey.

 • What is the Cardinal Kids Program?